Argentine meat sales strike to end Wednesday, but could resume to include grains - farm groups

 "Today, the sales strike ends," Achetoni told Reuters.
 "What is being analyzed is whether or not, if there is no agreement with the government in the coming days, to extend the strike to include grains sales as well."

+"Today we are concerned about the conflict over meat exports, but yesterday it was over soybean export taxes and constant attempts to violate private property," the Rural Society of Tucuman Province said in a statement.

+"It is inevitable to ask ourselves what comes next?" it said.
+In a sign that today's Peronists may be more pragmatic than those in power in 2008, Fernandez's government early this year backed away from plans to cap or increase taxes on wheat and corn exports after an outcry from growers.

 The agricultural sector wants a quick end to the meat export suspension.
-Ranchers and farmers say export caps are not an effective way of controlling inflation, and that they have a deadening effect on farm investment and production.
+Ranchers and farmers say export caps are not an effective way to control inflation, and that they have a deadening effect on farm investment and production.

 Other farm sector leaders joined in the threat to suspend sales of soy and corn, Argentina's two main cash crops, if the government does not agree to end the meat export suspension.